lengyelke/moodle-local_activitysetting/README.md

 Go to Site Administration > Reports > Custom Reports New report
 Select one of the sources from the dropdown under the Activity Setting report section.
+If any of the included datasources is not installed on your system, it will not appear in the dropdown.
 You need to know the corresponding database tables and the meaning of their columns, but most of them are self-explanatory.

 Entities included